virupaa/chest-X-ray-disease-classification/README.md

 classifier for each of the diseases.
 We pre-processed image gray scale image by resizing and cropping.
 SIFT (Scale-invariant feature transform) computer vision algorithm was applied on pre-processed image to detect feature descriptors in the image.
-Visual bag of words is constructed from feature descriptors obtained from the images.Computed visual bag of words is used as a feature vector for Logistic regression and SVM.
+Visual bag of words is constructed from feature descriptors obtained from the images.Computed visual bag of words is used as a feature vector for SVM.
 Each model’s output is binary label.

 ## Dataset